Program Description, Mission, and Objectives

 QA/Staff Development Coordinator, Floyd E. Tut Fann State Veterans Home

 Chief Nursing Officer, HealthSouth Rehabilitation Hospital of N. Alabama

 Mrs. Karen Neir

 Retired Nursing Adjunct Instructor, J.F.
-Drake State Technical College
+Drake State Community and Technical College

 Mrs. Pat Pelzer